Seasonal Affective Disorder in Pennsylvania (2025): How to Beat the Winter Blues

 🕒 Estimated Read Time: 8 min

 📌 Feeling down during winter?
 You’re not alone.
 In Pennsylvania — especially in cities like Pittsburgh, Erie, and Scranton, where sunshine can be scarce for weeks — many people experience low mood, fatigue, and loss of motivation as daylight hours shrink.
 Learn how to recognize these symptoms early and regain emotional balance with proven strategies.
+Rural residents in counties like Greene, Clearfield, and Tioga often report stronger mood shifts due to limited sunlight access and longer, darker commutes.

 💡 What Is Seasonal Affective Disorder (SAD)?